 Agriculture students participate in hands-on experiences working with crops, plants, animals, facilities, and equipment.
-Students are involved with all the enterprises relating to their field of study.
 Graduates leave our programs with a true feel for the industry they plan to enter.
 Veterinary technology students are prepared to sit for the Veterinary Technology National Exam (VTNE) through intensive lecture and laboratory courses.
-Passage of this exam is required for licensure as a Veterinary Technician.
+Passage of this exam is required for licensure as a veterinary technician.
 Veterinary technology students are also required to complete a 240-hour preceptorship (work experience), which gives them real, practical experience between completing their first year and graduation.
-Students have many opportunities to help tell the story of agriculture at college-hosted events for elementary and high school students, educators and the general public.
-Through the agricultural and veterinary technology clubs, students help organize dairy and livestock shows, consignment sales, judging competitions, agricultural skills contests, tours and other educational events.
+Students have many opportunities to help tell the story of agriculture at college-hosted events for elementary and high school students, educators, and the general public.
+Through the agricultural and veterinary technology clubs, students help organize dairy and livestock shows, consignment sales, judging competitions, agricultural skills contests, tours, and other educational events.